GregVer/SQL-PY/README.md

 # SQL-PY
-My task were the following:
+My tasks were the following:
 - Create two tables, one to store the users and one for the todos
 - Add a column to the todo table
 - Insert data into the tables